Efficient Tool Use with Chain-of-Abstraction Reasoning: Related Work

 \paragraph{Tool-Augmented LLMs} There is growing interest in augmenting LLMs using external tools.
 Considerable work has tried to adapt LLMs as tool-using reasoners through in-context learning, demonstrating promising performance improvements in various applications, \eg{}, math problem solving \citep{gao2023pal,chen2022program}, biomedical question answering \citep{jin2023genegpt} and self-critiquing \citep{gou2023critic}.
 Nevertheless, guiding LLMs to effectively use tools using in-context demonstrations is challenging, which requires elaborate task-specific prompt engineering and is restricted by the model's instruction following ability \citep{jacovi2023comprehensive}.
 Noticing the limitations of in-context learning, several works teach LLMs to learn the usage of tools by fine-tuning \citep{parisi2022talm,schick2023toolformer,hao2023toolkengpt}, which more robustly improves LLMs' performance.
 However, all above approaches adopt sequential interactions with tools throughout reasoning, slowing the inference speed as a function of the latency of the tool (or API) and the number of API calls that are made.

 Some other prior works focus on using LLMs for multi-step reasoning with other modules.
 In particular, ReAct \citep{yao2023react} and FireAct \citep{chen2023fireact} integrate LLMs with tools into a closed loop of thought, action and observation steps.
 This verbose reasoning loop slows down the LLM decoding, and still incorporates tools via sequential interactions, resulting in inefficient inference.
-Another line of work, PAL \citep{gao2023pal} and Program of Thoughts \citep{chen2022program} prompt LLMs to generate program-based reasoning and interact with code executors, which however heavily rely on closed source coding models, \ie{}, Codex \citep{chen2021evaluating}, and are restricted to procedural arithmetic reasoning.
-In our work, we aim to design a more general and efficient strategy for LLMs to leverage tools, especially on multi-step reasoning scenarios.
+Another line of work, Program of Thoughts \citep{chen2022program}, DECLARATIVE \citep{he2023solving} and PAL \citep{gao2023pal} prompt LLMs to generate program-based reasoning and interact with code executors, which however heavily rely on closed source coding models, \ie{}, Codex \citep{chen2021evaluating}, and are restricted to procedural arithmetic reasoning.
+Building on these works, CoA proposes a framework to convert natural language reasoning traces into abstract representations, and uses the abstract reasoning traces as fine-tuning data to improve tool-augmented LLMs.
+CoA also accelerates tool-augmented reasoning, by holistically planning the CoA traces and calling tools only once at inference time.

 \paragraph{Tool Usage Planning} Several previous works research tool usage planning in LLMs.
 Specifically, HuggingGPT \citep{shen2023hugginggpt}, Chameleon \citep{lu2023chameleon}, OpenAGI \citep{ge2023openagi} and MetaTool \citep{huang2023metatool} focus on planning the high-level sequence of using multiple tools to address multi-domain mixed tasks.
 Similarly, LATM \citep{cai2023large}, ML-BENCH \citep{liu2023ml} and Gorilla \citep{patil2023gorilla} aim at planning program-level integration of multiple APIs for designing scripts of procedural tasks, \eg{}, a script for training a model described by a GitHub repository.
 ToolChain* \citep{zhuang2023toolchain} combines the planning of tool usage with tree-search-based reasoning \citep{yao2023tree,hao2023reasoning}, which is especially useful for procedural tasks \citep{xu2023tool,cobbe2021training}.
 Different from above work, we focus on the planning of general chain-of-thought \citep{wei2022chain} reasoning with awareness of domain specialized tools.